A platform built for 2020

 Navigating complexity without a map.

-Each year introduced new complexity — we adapted the experience to match.
+Each year introduced new complexity, we adapted the experience to match.

-2020 Building trust in uncertain times: Combating misinformation with credible, clear health guidance.
+Combating misinformation with credible, clear health guidance.
 Making COVID-19 testing accessible when people needed answers fast.
 Streamlining vaccine appointment scheduling during the chaotic early rollout.

-2021 Reducing cognitive load: Helping users understand the differences between vaccine options without overwhelming them.
+Helping users understand the differences between vaccine options without overwhelming them.
 Meeting the highest accessibility standards following DOJ settlement requirements.

 The original system was built using Sketch and InVision but lacked a cohesive design system library, resulting in inconsistencies across the enterprise.
 Additionally, it had to navigate complex constraints tied to manufacturer-specific COVID-19 vaccine requirements, along with strict safety protocols governing the timing between doses.